learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 - This section will walk through building a rails server.
 If you have questions about `Cors`, `ActiveModel::Serializer`, `Postgres`, namespacing and versioning our API, and/or general questions about Rails as an api only, refer [to this guide](https://github.com/learn-co-curriculum/mod3-project-week-setup-example).

-- Let's create our app with `rails new server --api --database=postgresql`
+- Let's create our app with `rails new backend_project_name --api --database=postgresql`

 - We're going to need a few gems in our [Gemfile][gemfile] so let's go ahead and add them: `bundle add jwt && bundle add active_model_serializers && bundle add faker`––if you get a gem not found error, try running gem install on each of these, or manually add them to your [Gemfile][gemfile].